kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 Requires that you adjust the quantity of items on the subscription!

-**Access to monitoring tools:** we're exploring how to securely provide access for each customer to our existing monitoring tools and/or implement new ones where needed.
-This will allow your DevOps team to scrutinize how well we are doing and provide us with valuable feedback.
-Let us know what you would be interested to have access to!

 Long-term plans
 ---------------

-**Hosting on Red Hat Enterprise Linux:** in some cases we are running containers directly onto a bare-metal or virtualized machine.
-We are exploring the possibility of using Red Hat Enterprise Linux throughout the entire hosting stack and tying this with Red Hat's existing management infrastructure without adding extra charges towards our customers.

 **Red Hat Enterprise Linux package upgrades:** will apply to both host OS (where applicable) and the kiwitcms/enterprise container application which is already built on top of